Article: How we build an organization that truly makes the world a better place

 We need the and.

-The genius thing is that if we include all four quadrants equally, a powerful positive feedback loop is created.
+The genius thing is that when we include all four quadrants equally, a powerful positive feedback loop is created.

-If I, as an organization, open up spaces in which employees can meet each other 100% as people, without a mask, they are happier, more empathetic, more positive and more motivated to work hard for the company.
-This has a positive effect on the external image, on the relationship with customers and thus also on the financial results.
+When I, as an organization, create spaces where employees can interact 100% face-to-face, without wearing masks, they are happier, more empathetic, more positive, and more motivated to work hard for the company.
+This has a positive impact on the company's external image, on customer relationships, and thus on financial results.

-If employees can tell each other everything, it helps immensely to uncover mistakes and problems and to learn from them together.
-This much faster learning process continually takes the positive external impact of the organization to a new level.
+When employees can share everything with each other, it helps immensely in uncovering mistakes and problems and learning from them together.
+This much faster learning process continually takes the organization's positive external impact to new levels.

-If I, as an organization, support my employees in their further development, on a professional and personal level, they are happier because they experience more efficiency and effectiveness in their own work, and because they are better aware of their feelings and needs and work through old wounds and beliefs that still prevent them from living life to the full.
+If I, as an organization, support my employees in their further development, both professionally and personally, they are happier because they experience greater efficiency and effectiveness in their own work, and because they are better aware of their feelings and needs and work through old wounds and beliefs that still prevent them from living life to the fullest.

-This also means that they come into closer (heart) contact with their team colleagues, which improves the mood in the team and encourages others in the team to show themselves even more.
-The increased individual efficiency and the further improved flow of communication in the team in turn has a positive effect on the concrete effectiveness and financial results of the organization.
+This also allows them to establish even closer (heart-to-heart) contact with their teammates, improving the team spirit and encouraging others to show their commitment even more.
+The increased individual efficiency and further improved communication flow within the team, in turn, have a positive impact on the organization's concrete effectiveness and financial results.

-If I structure an organization in such a way that its activities solve a real social problem and it is self-sustaining through a functioning business model, this gives me the resources to support my employees in their personal and professional development and strengthens the sense of community, because there is nothing better than creating something together with people you feel connected to - especially when this something makes the world greener, fairer and happier.
+If I structure an organization so that its activities solve a real social problem and it is self-sustaining through a functioning business model, this gives me the resources to support my employees in their personal and professional development and strengthens the sense of community, because there is nothing better than creating something together with people you feel connected to - especially when this something makes the world greener, fairer and happier.

 This dynamic is what we are all about at soulbottles & soulwater.